Aramantos/MS3-D-and-D-Pocket-Book/README.md

 #### **Images**

-Galaxy: The initial page (index.html) begins with a spiral galaxy, and the introduction emerging from its centre.
+Base Background:

-Einstein: The caricature rotates between different versions of the same image as the user progresses through the riddle.
-The picture responds when there is a correct or incorrect input entered and if the user attempts to keep inputting answers sequentially.
+Error GIF:

 #### **Colours**

-The galaxy page uses the colour scheme of the gif itself to compliment each other
+I used the background image as a basline for the color scheme of the overall site.

-The Einstein page is kept a simple yellow to try and focus the users' attention on the pictures and animations of the pictures and input elements
+I then used [Coolers](https://coolors.co/) to choose colors to compliment the baseline

 #### **Typography**